softwarewolves/riders/README.md

 ### Step 1 - authenticate with the authorization server

 `oidc-client`'s principal abstraction is `UserManager`.
-It has several methods that redirect the application to the authorization server.
+It is documented in [the project's Github wiki](https://github.com/IdentityModel/oidc-client-js/wiki).
+Note that it has several methods that redirect the application to the authorization server.
 Choose judiciously.

 #### Acceptance criteria
 * The application opens the login page on the configured authorization server.
 You may want to create an account at this stage.
 * The authorization server redirects the browser to the application's redirect URI with the authorization code in a query parameter.
+* If authentication fails, an error message appears with the reason for the failure.

+#### Hints
+* Since you will be using PKCE, the authorization server needs to redirect to a page that will exchange the code for tokens.
+* Prior to the implementation of this requirement, the case for using React Router is not exactly compelling.
+Here you can make it shine.
+* The OAuth client communicates its choice of grant to the authorization server with the `response_type` query parameter.
+The default is `id_token`.
+This is *not* what we need here.
+So you have the choice between 2 alternatives: `code` or `token`.
+Only 1 of those leads to an implementation that meets the acceptance criteria.
+Which one?
+* For this part of the exercise, you can get away with the `scope` query parameter sent by default - this will need to be revisited at a later stage.
+* Error messages are being displayed by the `ErrorMessage` component based on the `error` state key.
+So, if authentication fails, call the `notify` Redux action creator to set error state.

 ### Step 2 - exchange code for token(s)